Adapted Caldeira-Leggett Model: Some illustrative examples

 \subsection{Einselection}

 A generic state for $w$ will be an entangled state with non-trivial density matrices, $\rho$, for system and environment.
 Thus, it is not surprising that in the interacting case that starts in a product state the entanglement entropy will increase from zero.
-This process is generally called decoherence, and it would take place with just about any Hamiltonian for $w$.
+This process is generally called decoherence, and it would take place with just about any Hamiltonian for $w$\footnote{ See~\cite{Albrecht:1993hf} for some general reflections quantum coherence and the emergence of entanglement.}.
 For a randomly chosen $H_w$, one would expect the entanglement entropy to become large and the eigenstates of $\rho_s$ and $\rho_e$ to evolve randomly over time without displaying any regular behavior.

 There is a special case of decoherence called ``einselection'' where the initial state and interactions can be set up to favor a special set of eigenstates for $\rho_s$ called ``pointer states.''
 The CL model has been used in many of the pioneering studies of decoherence and einselection.
 Here we revisit some of these results using the ACL model.